Fenrir-04/Algo-Media/README.md

 🎯 **Algo-Media**

-Welcome to Algo-Media! 🎉 This exciting project is dedicated to exploring algorithms and data structures in the context of media processing and manipulation.
-Here, we dive into the world of media-related applications, providing implementations of various algorithms and data structures commonly used in this field.
-Whether you're interested in image processing, audio manipulation, or video analysis, Algo-Media has got you covered!
+Welcome to Algo-Media! 🎉 This project explores algorithms and data structures for media processing and manipulation.
+We provide implementations of various algorithms and data structures commonly used in image processing, audio manipulation, and video analysis.

 <div align="center">
   <br>